hawkrobe/StagHunt/bibliography.md

 **Relevance:** Provides the theoretical foundation for understanding tension between risk and reward in coordination games.
 Essential for interpreting behavioral data in stag hunt paradigms.

-**Structure:** Part I: Location (spatial structure), Part II: Signals (communication), Part III: Association (network formation)

----

-### Rousseau, J.-J. (1755/1984). *A Discourse on Inequality*.

-**Original Quote:** "If it was a matter of hunting a deer, everyone well realized that he must remain faithful to his post; but if a hare happened to pass within reach of one of them, we cannot doubt that he would have gone off in pursuit of it without scruple."

-**Historical Significance:** The foundational story from which the stag hunt game derives.
-Rousseau uses this parable to illustrate the fundamental tension in forming social contracts—the conflict between individual self-interest (guaranteed smaller reward) and collective benefit (larger reward requiring mutual trust).

-**Key Insight:** Highlights that cooperation requires commitment even when safer alternatives are available, presaging modern game-theoretic analyses of assurance games.

 ---

 ### Crawford, V. P., & Haller, H. (1990).
 Learning how to cooperate: Optimal play in repeated coordination games. *Econometrica*, 58(3), 571-595.